imagej/imagej.github.io/_pages/plugins/xlib/index.md

 ### Distance Transform

-{% include thumbnail align="right" src="/media/plugins/xfig6-5-1.jpg" title="Binary mask from cement particles (left) and Euclidian distance transform of it (center) and of its reversed mask (right)." %}
+{% include img align="right" src="/media/plugins/xlib/xfig6-5-1.jpg" title="Binary mask from cement particles (left) and Euclidian distance transform of it (center) and of its reversed mask (right)." %}

 Fast distance transform of image masks is useful for many morphological imaging applications.
 In an age of increasing data size, processing speed is of ultimate priority.
 A modern approach [Saito1994,Meijster2000] allows the generation of the distance transform even in linear time.
 The implementation in this plugin allows the calculation of Euclidian, Chessboard, or Citymap distance transform in both, 2D and 3D.

-{% include thumbnail align="left" src="/media/plugins/xfig6-5-2.jpg" title="Mask containing 3 black dots only (left) and its Euclidian, Chessboard and Citymap (right) distance transform." %}
+{% include img align="left" src="/media/plugins/xlib/xfig6-5-2.jpg" title="Mask containing 3 black dots only (left) and its Euclidian, Chessboard and Citymap (right) distance transform." %}

-{% include thumbnail align="right" src='/media/plugins/xfig6-6.jpg' title='FIB-nt image (427x768 pixels) from cement paste (left) and the magnitudes (center) and angles (right) of its Fourier transform.'%}
+{% include img align="right" src='xfig6-6' caption='FIB-nt image (427x768 pixels) from cement paste (left) and the magnitudes (center) and angles (right) of its Fourier transform.'%}

 In the upper figure, a binary mask from cement particles (left) is processed by using the Euclidian distance transform (center).
 The transform of the inverse mask is also given (right).
 The distances are visualized by using a color lookup table from blue (low values) to red (high values).
 The effect of different distance metrics is displayed in the lower figure.
 A simple mask consisting of 3 single black dots is provided (left).
 Next to it, the results of the Euclidian, Chessboard and Citymap (right) distance transform is shown.